cy-porteous/Codecademy/README.md

 # Codecademy
-This is a repo for the Code Academy Front End Engineer career path and associated projects
+This is a repo for the Codecademy Front End Engineer career path and associated projects